CC-KEH/Computer-Science-Notes/Computer Science/DSA/Arrays.md

 ```

+## Dynamic Vs Static
+- Dynamic Arrays comes with the overhead of space allocation.
+Example, if the array is completely filled but we want to add more elements, then in that case the compiler will make an array of size len(arr) + 2 times len(arr), in a different location.
+So if the size of array was 10 then it will create a new array of size 30.
+- Static Arrays will cause Index out of bound error.

 ## Important patterns in core array problems
 1. **Two Pointer Technique**
     - Used for problems like finding pairs in a sorted array that sum to a specific value.